DOsinga/marconi/README.md

 # marconi
-Marconi, a Spotify Song Radio clone in Python
+A Spotify Song Radio clone in Python

+See the blog post at: for more information